DaRealSqueaky/darealsqueaky.github.io/index.md

 ## Hi!
 I'm Squeaky!

-I create a ton of Scratch Projects aswell as programs in Python :)
+I create a ton of Scratch Projects aswell as programs in Python :P

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.